AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>Attribute for Medicine Image</td>
                     <td>028346</td>
                     <td>N/A</td>
-                    <td><para>Support for medicine image attribute has been removed from the Medication model in the first normative release of FHIR (R4).
+                    <td>Support for medicine image attribute has been removed from the Medication model in the first normative release of FHIR (R4).
 For this
-                            reason the use of medication image is strongly discouraged in the HL7 AU content based on a prior FHIR release (STU3) and unsupported by this implementation guide.</para>
-                        <para>Where a sending system can include a medicine image, it is expected to be sent in the Medicines List section narrative or List narrative.</para>
+                            reason the use of medication image is strongly discouraged in the HL7 AU content based on a prior FHIR release (STU3) and unsupported by this implementation guide.<br>Where a sending system can include a medicine image, it is expected to be sent in the Medicines List section narrative or List narrative.
                     </td>
                 </tr>
                 <tr>